Urinals & Urinal Packs

 5. Test the water supply and flushing mechanism for leaks and functionality.

-6. Make adjustments, if necessary, and finish the area with sealing and protective measures.
+6. Make necessary adjustments and finish the area with sealing and protective measures.

 Of course, there’s an easier way - let the specialists at Commercial Washrooms take care of it for you!
 Our experienced plumbers can offer a urinal supply and fit service as part of our full washroom refurbishment package.
 Get in touch today to find out more!